 Lecture with audio-visual demonstrations, numerical simulations and high speed videos of experiments.
 Practical part partly at the polarizing microscope.
 Investigation of impactite rocks and meteorites.
 Exercises.
 Each participant presents a space mission in an oral and written contribution.

-completion of exercises, oral presentation and report
+Achievement of learning goals (unmarked): completion of exercises, oral presentation and report